patrosAT/ggcnn_humanseg_ros/README.md

 ### Dependencies ###

 The models have been tested with Python 2.7.
-The transformations are specific to the [Franka Emika robot arm](https://frankaemika.github.io/).
+The camera-to-base-frame transformations are specific to the [Franka Emika](https://frankaemika.github.io/) robot arm.
+If a different robot is used, an adaption of the file [tf_helpers.py](/src/helper_ggcnn/tf_helpers.py) is required.

 ### Hardware ###